Self-Supervised Learning Based on Transformed Image Reconstruction for Equivariance-Coherent Feature Representation: Experimental Results

-We test pretrained state-of-the-art Vit-L/16 models on the same rotation and color jitter prediction task (as outlined in \ref{subsec:comparison_synthetic_tasks}), see Table~\ref{tab:performance_comparison_ROT_COLOR}.
+We test pretrained state-of-the-art ViT-L/16 models on the same rotation and color jitter prediction task (as outlined in \ref{subsec:comparison_synthetic_tasks}), see Table~\ref{tab:performance_comparison_ROT_COLOR}.
 The baseline iBOT \cite{ibot} pretrained model is taken from the official repository.
 For fair comparison, numbers shown for the DINOv2 baseline model are for a model we pretrained from scratch, as it performed better than with the weights from the official repository.
-For color prediction, iBOT and DINOv2 perform on par with the smaller ViT-S/16 models from Table~\ref{tab:r2_comparison}; we repeated the entries for SIE(rot), SIE(all), and Ours(SIE, all, rot), for convenience.
+For color prediction, iBOT and DINOv2 perform on par with the smaller ViT-S/16 models from Table~\ref{tab:r2_comparison}.
 However, DINOv2 and iBOT perform significantly worse on the rotation estimation task.
-Training them from scratch using our approach improves their performance to best-in-class for color prediction (Ours(iBOT, all, se(2)).
+Training them from scratch using our approach improves their performance to best-in-class for color prediction (Ours(iBOT, all, SE(2)).
 For rotation prediction, improvements for iBOT are remarkably high from 0.238 to 0.937.
-DINOv2 performance is also improved, but much less and to a lower performance (0.84).
-Notably, using se(2) as intermediate transform for iBOT and DINOv2 works slightly better than rotation, in contrast to SIE, see Table~\ref{tab:r2_comparison}.
+DINOv2 performance is improved less and to a lower performance (0.84).
+Notably, using SE(2) as intermediate transform for iBOT and DINOv2 works slightly better than rotation, w.r.t.
+SIE, see Table~\ref{tab:r2_comparison}.

-\subsection{Performance on natural images tasks}
+\subsection{Performance on Natural Images Tasks}

-Our method demonstrates strong performance on the synthetic tasks discussed above, motivating us to explore its impact on real-world imaging tasks commonly studied in self-supervised learning (SSL).
-We aim to achieve results on par with state-of-the-art approaches, when downstream tasks are not to be expected to benefit from equivariance, like classification tasks.
+We explore out method's impact on real-world imaging tasks commonly studied in self-supervised learning (SSL).
+We aim to be on par with state-of-the-art approaches, when downstream tasks are not to be expected to benefit from equivariance, like classification tasks.
 We strive to identify tasks where equivariant features are particularly beneficial.

-Unless said differently, we use our method with iBOT and DINOv2 configurations performing best on the synthetic tasks from Table~\ref{tab:performance_comparison_ROT_COLOR}, i.e.\ Ours(iBOT, all, se(2)) and Ours(DINOv2, all, se(2)).
+Unless said differently, we use our method with iBOT and DINOv2 configurations performing best on the synthetic tasks from Table~\ref{tab:performance_comparison_ROT_COLOR}, i.e.\ Ours(iBOT, all, SE(2)) and Ours(DINOv2, all, SE(2)).
 Below, we call them Ours(iBOT) and Ours(DINOv2), respectively.

-\subsubsection{Linear probing on Classification tasks}
+\subsubsection{Linear Probing on Classification Tasks}

 We follow the standard SSL evaluation pipeline, where the pretrained network is frozen, and only the linear head is fine-tuned on downstream tasks.
 The results, as shown in Table \ref{tab:performance_comparison_CLS}, are based on models pretrained on ImageNet1k.
 We report the performance using Top-1 accuracy, which measures the proportion of test samples for which the model’s most confident prediction matches the ground-truth label.